AI in logistics: The AI & Analytics Engine predicted the regional trade flow of competitors in useful time horizons for a trading company.

 With a few clicks of a button the best model can be deployed.
-The top two predictions from the respective models predicted the next port itinerary with 90% accuracy and days at port with an 85% accuracy.
-Deployment can be performed on the cloud or to an on-premise server.
+The top two predictions from the respective models predicted the next port itinerary with 90% accuracy and days at port with 85% accuracy.

 - Optimizing operations to significantly reduce costs;